pouya-codes/singularity_auto_annotate/README.md

   --num_gpus NUM_GPUS   The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

-  --num_tumor_patches NUM_TUMOR_PATCHES
-                        The maximum number of extracted tumor patches for each slide.
-Default extracts all the patches.
-                         (default: -1)

-  --num_normal_patches NUM_NORMAL_PATCHES
-                        The maximum number of extracted normal patches for each slide.
-Default extracts all the patches.
+  --maximum_number_patches MAXIMUM_NUMBER_PATCHES [MAXIMUM_NUMBER_PATCHES ...]
+                        Caution: when you use this flag the code while shuffles the extracted patches from each slide.space separated words describing subtype=maximum_number_of_extracted_patches pairs for each slide.
+Example: if want to extract 500 Tumor, 0 Normal patches and unlimited POLE patches then the input should be 'Tumor=500 Normal=0 POLE=-1'
-                         (default: -1)
+                         (default: {})

 ```